The Best Restaurants in Atlantic City

 Council Oak Steaks & Seafood

-Housed in the Hard Rock Hotel and Casino, this modern, upscale seafood restaurant offers sweeping seaside views and fresh local catches.
-It features one of the Shore’s best raw bar menus, with steamed or chilled king crab, blue crab and Maine lobster; chilled shrimp; raw oysters and clams; and tableside caviar service.
-Popular menu options include New England clam chowder, a two-pound Maine lobster cooked over a woodfired grill, and four shellfish pots.
-With more than 2,700 bottles on the wine list, there are plenty of pairing options.
+Housed in the Hard Rock Hotel & Casino, this modern, upscale seafood restaurant offers sweeping seaside views and fresh local catches.
+It features one of the Shore’s best raw bars, with steamed or chilled king crab, blue crab and Maine lobster; chilled shrimp; raw oysters and clams; and tableside caviar service.
+Popular menu options include New England clam chowder, a two-pound Maine lobster cooked over a wood-fired grill, and four shellfish pots.
+The wine list boasts more than 2,700 bottles.

 1000 Boardwalk; 609-449-1000

 Patrons dine, drink and mingle at the seafood-forward Dock’s Oyster Bar.
-Photo by Paul S. Bartholomew
+Photo: Paul S. Bartholomew

 Opened in 1897, Dock’s Oyster House has been sustained by four generations of the Dougherty family through world wars, the Great Depression, and the declines and rebirths of Atlantic City.
 Dock’s closed in 2015 for a multimillion-dollar renovation and expansion.
 What didn’t change with its 2016 reopening was the family’s commitment to fresh seafood.
 Behind the bar, chilled lobsters, oysters, clams and shrimp sparkle on ice below the chalkboard list of daily offerings.
-Oyster enthusiasts can count on about a dozen rotating selections that include Cape May Salts, Brigantine Salts, plump Chesapeake Bay oysters from Maryland, briny Wellfleets from Cape Cod, and Bluepoints and Barren Island oysters from New York State.
+Oyster enthusiasts can count on about a dozen rotating selections.
 You also can get littleneck or top neck clams on the half shell.

 2405 Atlantic Avenue; 609-345-0092